If you're nuts for coconut AND dulce de leche then you've come to the perfect place.

 I only get to know and of course, fallen in love with dulce de leche through my husband.
 And yes, dulce de leche is the heart of today's recipe.

-If you're not familiar with what the heck of this dulce de leche that I'm talking about, you can read about it in my post here 🙂
+If you're not familiar with what the heck of this dulce de leche that I'm talking about, you can read about it in my post on how to make dulce de leche.

 I got this recipe from my husband, of course.
 He absolutely loves it and I'm excited that I get to share it with you today.